CompVis/stable-diffusion/README.md

 1. An interactive command-line interface that accepts the same prompt and switches as the Discord bot.

-2. Support for img2img in which you provide a seed image to build on top of.
+2. A basic Web interface that allows you to run a local web server for generating images in your browser.

-3. A basic Web interface that allows you to run a local web server for generating images in your browser.
+3. Support for img2img in which you provide a seed image to guide the image creation. (inpainting & masking coming soon)

 4. A notebook for running the code on Google Colab.